sn-lab/MouseGoggles/Versions/1.2/Parts, Assembly, and Installation README.md

 - Scroll down and look for the `inet` field.
 Find the number to the right and write it down for later (e.g. `10.192.168.1`)

-- On the PC from which you'd like to control the MouseGoggles system (and which is connected to the same network as the Raspberry Pi), download [RealVNC Viewer]([Download VNC Viewer | VNC® Connect](https://www.realvnc.com/en/connect/download/viewer/)).
+- On the PC from which you'd like to control the MouseGoggles system (and which is connected to the same network as the Raspberry Pi), download [RealVNC Viewer](https://www.realvnc.com/en/connect/download/viewer/).
 From the search bar, enter the Raspberry Pi's `inet` number.
 When prompted for a username and password, enter the information you set during the Raspberry Pi OS installation